15 Statistics that prove that Sales Turnover is Exploding. And Some Useful Tips for you to Reduce this Turnover at your Organization

 9 minutes read

 When players keep changing constantly, it’s impossible to win as a team.
-But this is exactly what a lot of organizations are going through right now.
-I’m sure many of you reading this are feeling it yourself.
+But unfortunately, this reality is staring in the face of many organizations today.
+I’m sure a lot of you reading this are experiencing it yourself.

-This phenomenon is an acute symptom of the Great Reshuffle– a time of unprecedented turnover that’s particularly affecting sales teams.
-This is putting sales leaders across the globe in a bind where they are forced to spend most of their time hiring and onboarding new reps as opposed to focusing on strategizing and executing sales strategies.
+This is a symptom of a global phenomenon known as the Great Reshuffle– a time of unprecedented turnover that’s particularly affecting sales teams.
+This is forcing the sales leaders across the world to spend most of their time hiring and onboarding new reps as opposed to focusing on strategizing and executing sales strategies.

-So, how can you avoid this fate?
-In this post, we’ll share the statistics that outline the problem related to sales turnover and also help you with some useful tips to overcome this problem.
+So, in this post, we are going to share with you some statistics that outline the problems related to sales turnover and also help you with some useful tips to overcome this problem.

 Statistics related to Sales Turnover

-1. 58% of companies experienced higher voluntary sales turnover in 2020.
+1. In 2020, about 58% of companies have seen a higher voluntary sales turnover.

-A study of more than 2,000 sales and revenue leaders found that more salespeople left their job over the past couple of years.
-Unlike many other industries, where employees chose to stay in their current roles, sales reps began to look for new roles throughout the pandemic.
+A study conducted on more than 2,000 sales and revenue leaders found that more salespeople left their job over the past couple of years.
+Unlike other roles, where employees chose to stay in their current job, sales reps have been actively looking for new jobs and new roles throughout the pandemic.

-3. Voluntary sales departures are highest in the technology/ software industry at 67%.
+3. In the technology/ software industry, voluntary sales departures are highest at 67%.

-4. The 10 biggest tech companies have an average sales tenure of 1.8 years.
+4. The average sales tenure in the top 10 biggest tech companies is 1.8 years.

 According to HubSpot, the average sales rep tenure is 18-20 months.
-This is troubling.
-Because typically sales reps hit their peak performance between two and three years in their role.
-That means most of the reps are leaving before they reach their maximum potential.
+This is problematic because typically sales reps hit their peak performance between two and three years in their role.
+This means that most of the reps are leaving before they even reach their maximum potential.

-While there are a lot of reasons why the turnover of employees is high right now, one main reason explains why the turnover of even higher amongst salespeople.
+While there are a lot of reasons why the turnover of employees is high right now, one main reason explains why the turnover amongst salespeople is even higher.
 It is because there’s a massive demand for their skills.

-According to a report by LinkedIn Talent Solutions, a salesperson is the second-most in-demand job in the world today, behind only software engineers.
-This means that if your sales reps want to leave, they likely won’t have much trouble finding another job.
+According to a report by LinkedIn Talent Solutions, sales reps are the most in-demand in the world today only behind software engineers.
+This means that if your sales reps want to leave, it’s likely that they won’t have much trouble finding another job.

 - Acquiring a new sales rep